test-full-band/test-full-band.github.io/pages/vtest/vtest_BlackPLUGE.md

 ##### Too bright
 ![10bit](images/vtest/BlackPLUGEbright.png)

-If you see something like the above is too bright and you need to decrease brightness.
+If you see something like the above is too bright and you need to reduce brightness.

 {% include links.html %}